DataDog/datadog-agent/docs/cloud-workload-security/agent_expressions.md

 ### Event `imds`

-A IMDS event was captured
+An IMDS event was captured

 | Property | Definition |
 | -------- | ------------- |